abougouffa/m2hpf/README.md

 ```

 The `m2hpf` library implements a slightly modified version of the format described in the document above,
-it has beed written to deal with [Delsys EMGworks](https://www.delsys.com) EMG sensors signals.
+it has beed written to support the actual format of [Delsys EMGworks](https://www.delsys.com) signals.

 This library is made to provide quick data access, to be used in real-time signal processing project, so for example; using this library to implement a *HPF to CSV* file converter will be much more efficient than using the *Delsys File Utility*.